Lake110/headspacehub/README.md

 **Visual Hierarchy:**

-- Primary headings use Dark Green (#004953) for strong contrast
+- Primary headings use Dark Green (#002429) for strong contrast
-- Light Green (#228b22) for positive actions and growth-related content
+- Light Peach (#fed8b1) for positive actions and warm highlights
-- Olive Green (#8a9a5b) for interactive elements and highlights
+- Olive Green Dark (#8b9d5c) for interactive elements and highlights
 - Strategic use of Light Peach (#fed8b1) for emphasis without distraction

 **Color Usage:**

-- Light Beige (#e5d7c7) for navigation, footer, and primary backgrounds
+- Light Beige (#ece1d5) for navigation, footer, and primary backgrounds
-- Light Green (#228b22) for positive actions, success states, and growth themes
+- Light Peach (#fed8b1) for positive actions, success states, and warm highlights
 - Light Blue (#bae9f2) for main content areas and calm sections
-- Light Peach (#fed8b1) accents for hero sections and warm highlights
+- Olive Green (#a1b078) for cards and lighter interactive elements
-- Olive Green (#8a9a5b) for interactive elements and gentle emphasis
+- Olive Green Dark (#8b9d5c) for buttons and stronger interactive elements
-- Dark Green (#004953) for primary text ensuring optimal readability
+- Dark Green (#002429) for primary text ensuring optimal readability
+- Dark Olive Green (#424a2b) for secondary text and variety

 <a id="user-stories"></a>